 Pros and Cons of Credit Cards

-Credit cards are a powerful financial tool you can use to wisely manipulate your money.
+Credit cards are a powerful financial tool you can use to wisely manage your spending.
 Knowing the terms of the game, however, is just as important as learning how to be responsible with credit cards.

 Alternatives to Revolving Credit

-Besides personal lines of credit and credit cards, there are a few other types of financial products you can use.
+Besides personal lines of credit and credit cards, there are a few other types of financial products you can use to access credit.

 Personal Loans

 It may be easy to get personal loans vs. lines of credit confused, but it’s crucial to know the difference.
 For example, a personal line of credit is a potential amount that can be borrowed.
 Personal loans, however, are a lump sum of money that you receive shortly after your approval.
-This is what personal installment loans are.
+Here’s how this kind of loan typically:

-Obtaining either a secured or unsecured personal loan requires a credit check.
+• Obtaining either a secured or unsecured personal loan requires a credit check.
 The potential amount you may be able to borrow ranges from $1,000 all the way up to $40,000 or more.
-And while some personal loans are taken out for a specific purpose, such as a home renovation, a personal line of credit can often be used for any reason.

 Auto Loan